by Darrell Stetler II

 Rev. Shirl Rosengreen, pastoring a Native church in Arizona, recently told me, “I think [this pandemic] it has made our people want church more and it has pushed us to try online services, something we wouldn’t have done if it wasn’t for the virus.”

-My heart has swelled with gratitude and respect as I’ve watched pastors preach into a camera, try new avenues of ministry, and reach into corners of the digital world they would never have touched.
+My heart has swelled with gratitude and respect as I’ve watched pastors preach into a camera, try new avenues of ministry, develop new ways to disciple new Christians and reach into corners of the digital world they would never have touched.
 They’ve learned new things, broken new ground, and gotten uncomfortable for the sake of the Gospel.

 - God allows difficult times to spur innovation in His Church.